LTUC/amman-dotnet-401d2/Labs/Day12/README.md

 	- What did you learn during this assignment?
     - What resources did you utilize for this assingment?

-## Stretch
+## Stretch (+2)
-- (+2) Add Data persistance through an external file
+   - Add a Layout to your view
+   - Create Partial views

 ## Rubric
-- 2pts: Application runs without any errors
+- 2pts: Website runs without any errors
 - 2pts: Controller Actions proper syntax and link to views
 - 2pts: All 5 different ways to pass data are shown
 - 2pts: Razor Syntax properly used